dawnli139/Github-work-in-VScode/README.md

 ## 4. Push your change to Github

-* When you finish your code edit or do some other changes have been made to the project, you can pushh your change to Github in this way.
+* When you finish your code edit or do some other changes have been made to the project, you can push your change to Github in this way.

 ![image](IMG/Push.png)